vnijs/radiant/base/app/visualize.md

 1. The upper whisker extends from Q3 to min(max(data), Q3+1.5*IQR)
 2. The lower whisker extends from Q1 to max(min(data), Q1-1.5*IQR)

-You may have to read the two bullets a few times before it sinks in.
+You may have to read the two bullets above a few times before it sinks in.
 The plot below should help to explain the structure of the box plot.

 ![Box-plot](figures/boxplot.png)
 [Source](http://en.wikipedia.org/wiki/File:Boxplot_vs_PDF.svg)